 While hiking in the forest, I used one of my favorite apps, Alltrails.
 The app works well for trip planning and uses your phone’s GPS on the trail.
 A hike is a perfect way to spend a few hours or a whole day while driving the Mount Lemmon Scenic Byway.

 Catch Sunset at Windy Point

-The most famous spot to enjoy a sunset on the East side of town is at Windy Point.
+Windy Point is the most famous spot to enjoy a sunset on the East side of town.
 It’s a rest stop and viewpoint on the byway and offers tremendous views over Tucson and the Pusch Ridge Wilderness.
-A range of interesting rock formations and the amazing evening light makes it wonderful for photographers.
+A range of interesting rock formations and the amazing evening light make it wonderful for photographers.